NICKISBAD/CodeTesting/README.md

 -  **Hang-Man** -- A luascript that plays a simple game of hangman, you enter a word. and the other player enters their guesses (Originally uploaded on [Replit](https://replit.com/@JiverNot/Hangman-but-in-lua?v=1).)

+-  **NumberGuessing** -- A luascript in which you compete against CPU/B0T to see if you can guess It's number from 1 - 100!
+(Originally uploaded on [Replit](https://replit.com/@JiverNot/Number-Guessing-game?v=1).)

 **more to come**